Model Capability Dominates: Inference-Time Optimization Lessons from AIMO 3: Comparison with State of the Art

 \subsection{Inference-Time Scaling}

-Recent work on scaling test-time compute \citep{snell2024scalingllmtesttime, brown2024largelanguagemonkeys} suggests that repeated sampling with selection can substitute for model scaling.
-Our results qualify this: on IMO-level problems near the capability frontier ($\hat{p} \approx 0.69$), repeated sampling with majority voting works, but \textit{modifying} the sampling (prompt diversity, temperature tuning, strategy mixing) does not improve over vanilla self-consistency.
-The returns to inference-time optimization flatten once the base system is reasonably configured.
+Scaling test-time compute \citep{snell2024scalingllmtesttime, brown2024largelanguagemonkeys} can substitute for model scaling.
+The present results qualify this: on IMO-level problems at $\hat{p} \approx 0.69$, repeated sampling works, but \textit{modifying} the sampling (prompt diversity, temperature tuning, strategy mixing) does not improve over vanilla self-consistency.
+Returns to inference-time optimization flatten once the base system is configured.

+The OpenAI $\times$ AIMO evaluation (March 2025) showed commercial models solving 50/50 AIMO-2 problems with sufficient compute; the highest open-source Kaggle score was 34/50 \citep{aimoprize2025gap}.
+The gpt-oss-120b baseline (39.3 mean, 42 best) narrows this gap with zero training compute.
+The top AIMO-3 score (46+) indicates further room.